HappyOcean/Full_Body_Photogrammetry/README.md

 https://skfb.ly/6NUVq
 Directly uploaded from RealityCapture.
 No modification in other 3D software.

-Needless to say, you can use 3DF Zephyr, Metashape, meshroom and so on.
+Needless to say, you can use 3DF Zephyr, Metashape, Meshroom and so on.

 model : Yukihiro Iwayama,  Twitter: @HappyOcean